AleksBL/siesta_python/README.md

 elecs = [EMX, EPX, EMY, EPY]
 for e in elecs: e.fdf(); e.run_siesta_in_dir()
 ```
-Now, we build the Scattering region calculation:
+Now, we build the Scattering region calculation and use the methods "self.find_elec_inds", and "self.set_buffer_atoms(func)" to get the relevant indecies for the electrodes and buffer atoms
 ```
 def buffer_atoms(x):
     if (x[0:2] <  2.5).any() or (x[0:2] > 20).any():